 Dates when the tides and the floods coincide are October 13 - 17 and the next king tide on October 26 - 31.

-If it stops raining the floodwaters will eventually move on (as they always do) so if you're not going to Bangkok till November or later you shouldn't have anything to worry about. about 5 years ago
+If it stops raining the floodwaters will eventually move on (as they always do) so if you're not going to Bangkok till November or later you shouldn't have anything to worry about. over 5 years ago

 Re BANGKOK FLOODS, Presently at today's date 25/10 things are only getting worse and unfortunately more run-off water from the north and rain on the way.
 The governor of Bangkok today has warned residents to prepare for flood waters to reach further into the city from outer suburban areas over the next few days.The PM has said it may be a month or so before things get back to normal and that's only when the water starts to recede, which know one can predict.
 Supermarkets in Bangkok are empty due to panic buying and residents are running out of basic items like bottled water, infant formula and some food lines etc as many local factory's are flooded or if they are open they can't transport anything due to the road closures or get staff to work.